UN, African Union support Libya's NTC

 Others attending Tuesday's meeting included United States President Barack Obama, French President Nicolas Sarkozy and British Foreign Secretary William Hague, whose countries led the UN-backed air campaign to protect civilians from attack by Gaddafi forces.

-'Opportunity to establish a democratic state'
+establish a democratic state'

 Addressing the meeting, Zuma said that South Africa had decided to recognise the National Transitional Council (NTC) as Libya was now on the path to ending the conflict.